pcamus/software-snippets/OpenWeather/README.md

 The code is based on HTTP requests returning JSON formated data.

 The first thing to do is to create an account on openweathermap.org, it's free for a basic access.
-You will receive an APi key to use in the request.
+You will receive an API key to use in the request.

 #### My first test was on a Raspberry Pi 4, in Pyhton with the Thonny IDE.

 The code is: [test_openweather.py](test_openweather.py)

+To run the program you have to set the variable **`api_key`** with the openweathermap API key you got when you created your account.

 The HTTP library module used is `request`